 In order for humanity to transition from hunter gatherer groups to agricultural based societies the domestication of plants and animals was needed.
 The domestication of plants in particular is a fascinating topic.

-What most do not know is that plants were domesticated in many different regions of the world independently.
+What most do not know is that many different regions of the world domesticated plants and animals independently.
 That is, crops were not simply domesticated in a single region and spread to the rest of the world from there.

 - Southwest Asia

 Other regions domesticated local crops, but only after being exposed to crops previously domesticated from other regions (Western Europe, the Indus Valley and Egypt all fall into this category).

 The question that must be asked is: why did some regions domesticate plants much earlier than other regions?

 The timeline of the domestication of plants began over 10,000 years ago in ~8,500 BCE when domesticated varieties of wheat, pea and olive plants emerged from Southwest Asia.1